vp237/IPO_Prediction/FinalReport.md

 - Year the company was founded
 - Years between founding and IPO
 - Business sector
 - Industry within the sector
+- Number of employees
 - Age and gender of the CEO
 - Age and gender of the president
 - Stock price data from day 0 to day 261